merenlab/merenlab.org/_posts/anvio/2018-05-05-eukaryotic-single-copy-core-genes.md

 ## A brief background:

 While anvi'o comes with reference single-copy core gene collections to assess completion and redundancy of bacterial and archaeal bins, until `v5`, it did not include any collection for viruses and eukaryotes.
-This is a limiting factor for anvi'o users who are interested in [the genome-resolved metagenomics workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) to study domains of life beyond bacteria and archaea.
+This is a limiting factor for anvi'o users who are interested in [the genome-resolved metagenomics workflow](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) to study domains of life beyond Bacteria and Archaea.

 Fortunately, it is easy to [incorporate new HMM models](http://merenlab.org/2016/05/21/archaeal-single-copy-genes/) into anvi'o to search for particular gene families of interest.

 Here I simply used this opportunity to curate a collection of eukaryotic single-copy core genes for anvi'o using the __BUSCO__ database.
-This led to a promising (yet preliminary) collection of 83 single-copy core genes for eukaryotes "ready-to-be-used" from within anvi'o (which is currenlty available in the `master` reposotory, and will be included in the `v5` version by default):
+This led to a promising (yet preliminary) collection of 83 single-copy core genes for eukaryotes "ready-to-be-used" from within anvi'o (which is currently available in the `master` reposotory, and will be included in the `v5` version by default):

 [https://github.com/merenlab/anvio/tree/master/anvio/data/hmm/BUSCO_85_Protista/](https://github.com/merenlab/anvio/tree/master/anvio/data/hmm/BUSCO_85_Protista/)